-The special combination of (cross-installation?) as #t, (current-compile-target-machine) as #f, and (current-compiled-file-roots) having two or more elements triggers a special compilation mode.
+The special combination of (cross-installation?) or (current-multi-compile-any) as #t, (current-compile-target-machine) as #f, and (current-compiled-file-roots) having two or more elements triggers a special compilation mode.
 Bytecode specific to the running Racket is written to the directory determined by the first element of (current-compiled-file-roots).
-Bytecode specific to the cross-compilation target is written to the directory determined by the first element of (current-compiled-file-roots).
+Bytecode specific to either the cross-compilation target for (cross-installation?) or machine-independent format if (current-multi-compile-any) is written to the directory determined by the second element of (current-compiled-file-roots).
 By configuring (current-compiled-file-roots) so that the first element is outside a build tree and the second element is inside the build tree, cross-compilation can create a build tree suitable for the target machine while building and loading bytecode (for macro expansion, etc.) that is usable on the current machine.
 This mode works correctly for a build directory that starts with only source code and machine-independent bytecode.